Icardi repeats Arsenal Invincibles’ penalty fail

 Galatasaray forward Mauro Icardi recreated Thierry Henry and Robert Pires' infamous penalty miss in the Turkish Super Lig on Tuesday.

-Icardi slotted the ball wide after Kerem Akturkoglu played a short pass to the Argentine from the spot-kick.
+Icardi side-footed the ball wide after Kerem Akturkoglu played a short pass to the Argentine from the spot-kick.

 That was despite having an open net to aim for as the Istanbulspor goalkeeper had already dived the wrong way.